bytecodealliance/wasmtime/docs/WASI-possible-future-features.md

 # Possible Future Features

-This are features we're interested in, but don't have yet, and which will require some amount of design work.
+These are some features we're interested in, but don't have yet, and which will require some amount of design work.

 ## File Locking